Chart Color Schemes

 Age

-Willetton's median age exceeds the national pattern
+Willetton's population is slightly older than the national pattern

-Willetton has a median age of 40, which is slightly higher than Greater Perth's figure of 37 and Australia's figure of 38 years.
-Compared to the Greater Perth average, Willetton has an over-representation of the 5-14 cohort (17.6% locally) and an under-representation of the 25-34 age group (7.4%).
-The concentration of the 5-14 cohort is well above the national figure of 12.2%.
-Between 2021 and present, the 15 to 24 age group has increased from 14.1% to 15.9%, while the 75 to 84 cohort has grown from 4.4% to 5.5%.
+Willetton has a median age of 40, which is higher than Greater Perth's figure of 37 years and marginally higher than Australia's median age of 38 years.
+Compared to the Greater Perth average, Willetton has an over-representation of the 5-14 cohort at 17.6%, while the 25-34 year-olds are under-represented at 7.4%.
+This concentration of the 5-14 age group is well above the national average of 12.2%.
+Between 2021 and present, the 15 to 24 age group has grown from 14.1% to 15.9% of Willetton's population, while the 75 to 84 cohort increased from 4.4% to 5.5%.
 Conversely, the 35 to 44 age group has declined from 15.3% to 13.6%.
-By 2041, Willetton's age profile is projected to change significantly.
-The 75 to 84 age cohort is expected to grow by 1,005 people (an increase of 86%), from 1,173 to 2,179.
-Conversely, both the 5 to 14 and 35 to 44 age groups are projected to decrease in numbers.
+Demographic modeling suggests that by 2041, Willetton's age profile will change significantly.
+The 75 to 84 age cohort is projected to grow significantly, expanding by 985 people (an 82% increase) from 1,193 to 2,179.
+Notably, the combined 65+ age groups are expected to account for 50% of total population growth, reflecting Willetton's aging demographic profile.
+Meanwhile, the 0 to 4 and 5 to 14 cohorts are expected to experience population declines.